itsxdamdam/Spleetbills/README.md

 # Snappay (Work in Progress)

-An application to calculate and make payments due to different split entries.
+An application to calculate and make payments with different split entries.
 Built with Node.js and Express